SkygearIO/skygear-doc/content/chat-quick-start/js.md

   });
 });
 ```
-If the code run successfully, you should be able to see the conversation record in Skygear Cloud DB.
+If the codes run successfully, you should be able to see the conversation record in the Skygear Cloud DB.
 Open the Skygear data browser in the _info_ page in your [Skygear Portal](https://portal.skygear.io/).

 ![Open Database Web Browser
 Screenshot](/assets/common/open-database-in-web-browser.png)